TorbenJakobsen/run_sap_as_a_container/README.rst

 Note: You *must* include a tag as :code:`:latest` is not supported.

-This will take a *long* time as the pull will download and extract ~58GB.
+This can take a *long* time as the pull will download and extract ~58GB.
-If you are on a slow connection, you should check your power settings so your workstation does not go to hibernate mode.
+If you are on a slow connection, you should check your power settings, so your workstation does not risk going to hibernate mode due to inaction.

 .. image:: ./media/docker_pull.png
   :align: left